dretax/GarHal_CSGO/README.md

 # GarHal_CSGO
 A project that demostrates how to screw with CSGO from Kernel Space.
 All cleaned up, and with updated offsets.
 Garhal is a fish.
-If you don't know what It is fuck off.
+If you don't know what It is fuck off. (lol)

 I know this been done by some people already, I'm just also working omy own version.